Dacryocystorhinostomy: Treatment for a Blocked Tear Duct

 - Trauma to the nose

-Why might I need a dacryocystorhinostomy?
+Why might I need a dacryocystorhinostomy (DCR)?

 The procedure is done to relieve the symptoms of a blocked tear duct.
 These include excessive eye watering or crusting around your eye.
 If the duct is infected, you might have the following symptoms:

 - Swelling and tenderness around your eye

 - Eye irritation

 Not everyone who has a blocked tear duct needs a DCR.
 This is a much more common treatment for adults than for children.
 Your health care provider might first recommend less invasive treatments.
 These may include warm compresses, massage, and antibiotics for an infection.
 Or the provider might advise having a procedure to try to dilate the nasolacrimal duct.
 If your symptoms are severe, however, you may need a DCR.

 Depending on the cause of your blocked tear duct, you may need another treatment.
 For example, you might need a different kind of surgery if a tumor blocks your duct.

 You and your health care provider may need to discuss what type of DCR will be best for you.
 Sometimes, providers perform the procedure externally.
 Other times, they use a rigid tube inserted into the nasal cavity to perform the surgery.
 With this approach, you might be able to avoid an external scar.
 Ask your eye doctor about the benefits and risks of all your treatment options.

 What are the risks of a dacryocystorhinostomy (DCR)?